Cudmore Grove Country Park

 Walking

-Cudmore Grove is a flat site with easy walking ground mostly accessible for wheelchair users.
+Cudmore Grove is a flat site with easy walking and some paths accessible for wheelchair users.
 Several miles of walking paths circle and cross the site, including the Sea Wall walk, crossing the grasslands and along the sides of the grazing marshes.

 Wildlife and Bird Watching